jpjpjp2020org/sqldbml/README.md

 ### Goals:

-- Incrementally designing and planning a db for photo sharing app.
+- Incrementally designing and planning a db for a theoretical photo sharing app (like IG).
 - Optimizing the db
 - Using the db for more complex SQL queries.